z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_05_MultipleFiles.md

 _message:

-defb "This version is built from a makefile", 0x00
+defm "This version is built from a makefile", 0x00
 ```

 Here's a sample makefile which will build the program, resulting in a TAP file: